ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
     <td>Specify the number of worker nodes to include in the cluster.
-If the <code>--workers</code> option is not specified, 1 worker node is created.</td>
+If the <code>--workers</code> option is not specified, one worker node is created.</td>
     </tr>
     <tr>
     <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>